Vertical Integration: Definition, Examples, and Advantages

 What Is Vertical Integration?

-What’s vertical integration you might wonder?
+What’s the vertical integration definition you might wonder?
 Who is vertical integration used by?
 Vertical integration is the strategic practice of controlling all operations within a supply chain or logistics organization.
 The vertical integration meaning involves organizing a company’s operations to include control over the production and distribution of its products or services.
 The vertical integration simple definition is companies take control of several links in the production chain, including raw materials, manufacturing, marketing, and distribution.

 How Vertical Integration Works?

-Companies then achieve vertical integration by acquiring or merging with other companies that are involved in different stages of the production process.
+Companies then achieve vertical integration by acquiring or merging with other companies that are involved in different stages of the supply chain process.
 Creating internal divisions to handle various aspects of production and distribution, including goods or services procurement and other procurement processes, also helps companies achieve vertical integration by allowing them to coordinate and control their operations.

 The companies also develop new capabilities internally, including purchasing new equipment or hiring a team of experts to manage the unique aspects of the supply chain, and in some cases using specific supply chain management software.
 This brings new expertise and knowledge to the company and increases the efficiency and coordination of the supply chain.